connorjcantrell/algorand-app/README.md

 For more details visit: https://github.com/algorand/sandbox)

 ## Connecting to your node
+If you're running Algorand Sandbox, you will automatically connect to the Algod and Indexer clients with the current configuration settings located in `config.json`

-At the root of the directory, there is a file named `config.json`, which contains the addresses and tokens needed to connect to the Algod client, Indexer client, and KMD client. `config.json` is currently configured to connect to the sandbox API endpoints, but can be changed to connect to any Algorand node.
+`config.json` can be located at the project root directory.
+It contains the addresses and tokens needed to connect to the Algod client, Indexer client, and KMD client. `config.json` can be changed to connect to any Algorand node.